 As the cost of living continues to increase, more Americans are working longer and retiring at older ages.
-Even Social Security is changing the vesting age from 62 and four months in 2018 to 66 and 6 months.
-Full retirement age is set to increase by two months each year until it reaches 67.
 Because Americans are working longer, age discrimination becomes a more prominent concern in the workplace.
 The South Carolina employment lawyers at Gignilliat, Savitz & Bettis are experienced in helping employers implement policies and practices that work to prevent discriminatory hiring, employment, and firing practices.

 What is the Age Discrimination in Employment Act (ADEA)

 In 1967, Congress implemented the ADEA to prohibit age discrimination in employment.
 Lawmakers determined that affluence and productivity of workers was on the rise and was causing an unfair disadvantage to older employees, particularly when older workers, determined to be workers over the age of 40, were trying to find new work.
 Congress intended the ADEA to accomplish three things:

 - to prohibit arbitrary age discrimination in employment; and

 - to help employers and workers solve problems that arise from the impact of age on employment.

 The ADEA makes discriminatory employment practices unlawful, including:

 - Failing, refusing to hire, or firing, or otherwise discriminating against a person because of age;

 - Limiting, segregating, or classifying employees in a way that adversely affects their employment status because of their age;